 The “always circle the wagons” mantra is now fairly typical, yet apparently doesn’t apply to the most successful and widely admired Republican since Abraham Lincoln.

 As historian Paul Johnson notes, “Reagan was one of the great vote-getters of American history, a man who could win over the majority among both sexes, all age groups, virtually all occupation and income groups, and in all parts of the Union.”
 Reagan won 44 states against incumbent President Jimmy Carter in 1980; then, in his re-election campaign four years later, came 3,762 Minnesotian votes away from sweeping every state in the country.
-His 1984 “Morning in America” campaign holds the record for most Electoral College votes won by a candidate in American history, with Reagan receiving 97.6 percent of the total electors.
+His 1984 “Morning in America” campaign holds the record for most Electoral College votes won by a candidate in American history, with Reagan receiving 525 out of 538 electors.

 Since Gallup starting polling Americans on who they consider the greatest U.S. president in history, Reagan has ranked in the top four every time.
 The last time Gallup asked the question, he placed first ahead of Lincoln.
 A 2018 Quinnipiac poll found Reagan is considered the best president since the end of World War II.
 This is who some on the right now choose to target with their limited political ammo?